phantamanta44/tinkers-evolution/README.md

     * Allows wyvern and draconic flux capacitors to apply the "fluxed" modifier
 * **Environmental Tech**
     * Adds materials for the many crystal types
+* **IndustrialCraft 2**
+    * Adds industrial materials, including an energium material that runs on electricity
+    * Adds a sunnarium material from Advanced Solar Panels
 * **Industrial Foregoing**
     * Adds IF-based materials, including a powerful pink metal material
     * Adds meat ingots!
 Tasty!